HOSEWELL/ctf-frontend/README.md

-# 🏆 Judge Scoring Panel - Hackathon Scoreboard
+# 🏆 Judge Scoring Panel

 This is a web-based scoring platform where judges can view participants and assign scores.
 Built with **Next.js**, **Tailwind CSS**, and connected to a **Django REST API** backend.